AleAliSousa/Evo-M1-Trait-Data/README.md

 # Evo-M1-Trait-Data
-refer to __READ ME.xlsx in this folder for details
+refer to __ReadMe.xlsx in this folder for details